kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/05-stateless-func-components/01-intro-stateless-func-components.md

 # Intro to Stateless functional components
 * It is stateless (no state)
-* Unlike class-based components it is just  function
+* Unlike class-based components it is just a function
 * It is a react component

+## We we use a combination of the two (in our app)
+* Some will stay class based components (CBC)
+* Some will be converted to stateless functional components (SFC)

+### IndecisionApp
+* It manages some state so we need this to remain a Class based component

+#### Header
+* Just a function we can convert this to a SFC
+* Action, Options and Option also can be converted as they are simple presentational components

 ## Presentational components
 * Not concerned with managing state